 If you need assistance with applying for Special Consideration or appealing an outcome please visit our Special Consideration page

-It’s your responsibility to ensure you are aware of all rules regarding your exams.
+It’s your responsibility to ensure you are aware of all rules regarding your exams and end of semester assessments.
 We can assist you if there is an issue on the day of your exam or you have been charged with an exam breach.

 You may be able to appeal a University decision or ask for it to be reviewed.
 Students should generally follow the internal processes (FedUni Student Appeal Procedure) before pursuing an external appeal or complaint.
 Not all University decisions can be appealed, so please contact us if you are unsure.
 For more information about different appeal types: